proximax-storage/xpx-chain-devportal-docs/docs/rest-api/websockets.md

 The unconfirmedAdded channel notifies when a transaction related to an address is in unconfirmed state and waiting to be included in a block.
 The message contains the transaction.

-Possible scenarios when this channel notifies is the transaction is announced to the network via `PUT /transaction` HTTP endpoint or an aggregate bonded transaction has all required co-signers and change its state from *partial* to *unconfirmed*.
+Possible scenarios when this channel notifies are when the transaction is announced to the network via `PUT /transaction` HTTP endpoint or when an aggregate bonded transaction has all required co-signers and changed its state from *partial* to *unconfirmed*.

 **unconfirmedRemoved/<ADDRESS>**

 The unconfirmedRemoved channel notifies when a transaction related to an address was in unconfirmed state but is not anymore.
 The message contains the transaction hash.

-Possible scenarios when this channel notifies are: the transaction now is confirmed or the deadline has been reached and it was not included in a block.
+Possible scenarios when this channel notifies are: when the transaction now is confirmed or when the deadline has been reached and it was not included in a block.

 **partialAdded/<ADDRESS>**